openebs-archive/openebs-docs/docs/setupstoragepools.md

 ------

-**Storage Pool**
+## Storage Pools

 Storage pools are capacity aggregated from disparate physical storage resources in a shared storage environment.
-Storage pools can be configured in varying sizes and provide a number of benefits, including performance, management and data protection improvements.
+Storage pools can be configured in varying sizes and provide a number of benefits, including performance, management, and data protection improvements.

 Pools can be provisioned to include any amount of capacity and use any combination of physical storage space in a storage area network (SAN).

-Using the custom resource feature of Kubernetes you can mount an external disk from any SAN or GPT or DAS and create a volume on top of the external disk.
+Using the custom resource feature of Kubernetes you can mount an external disk from any SAN, GPT, or DAS and create a volume on top of the external disk.

-**Creating And Attching a Disk ON GKE Node**
+## Creating and Attaching a Disk on GKE Node

-To create a GPD on a GKE cluster please run following command on master node.
-In the following commnad disk1 is the name of the disk, also you can mention the size as well.
+To create a GPD on a GKE cluster run the following command on master node.
+In the following commnad disk1 is the name of the disk.
+You can also mention the size.

 ```
 gcloud compute disks create disk1 --size 100GB --type pd-standard  --zone us-central1-a
 ```
-Next you can attach the disk to the the node.
-Use the follwing command to attach the disk to a particular node.
-Replace `<Node Name>` with your actula node name.
+Attach the disk to the node.
+Use the following command to attach the disk to a particular node.
+Replace `<Node Name>` with your actual node name.
 Here disk1 is the name of the disk created earlier.

 ```
 gcloud compute instances attach-disk <Node Name> --disk disk1 --zone us-central1-a
 ```

-**Configuring A Storage Pool On OpenEBS**
+## Configuring a Storage Pool on OpenEBS

-In order to utilize a external disk you should create a storage pool.
-On the node where you have attached the disk follow the below command.
-Use the below command to login to the node from master.
-Replace `< Node Name>` with your actual node nmae and `< Zone Of Your Node >` with actual zone.
+To utilize an external disk, you must create a storage pool on the node where you have attached the disk.
+Use the following command to login to the node from master.
+Replace `< Node Name>` with your actual node nmae and `< Zone Of Your Node >` with the actual zone.

 ```
 gcloud compute ssh < Node Name > --zone=< Zone Of Your Node >
 ```